 Nowadays, high-tech weapons are being researched and designed with great leaps in quality and technical and tactical features.
 Among them, unmanned aircraft, ultra-light aircraft, and UAVs are increasingly being used widely, changing traditional combat methods.
 Some countries are researching UAVs to be used in military operations to conduct war with flexibility and high destructive capacity.

-Representative of the inspection agency, Chairman of the National Defense and Security Committee Le Tan Toi suggested considering the content "the operator must be 18 years of age or older and have been trained in aviation knowledge".
-The reason is that unmanned aerial vehicles are widely used in agriculture, forestry, information and communication, cinema, and entertainment.
+Representative of the inspection agency, Chairman of the National Defense and Security Committee Le Tan Toi suggested considering the content that "the operator must be 18 years of age or older and have been trained in aviation knowledge".
+The reason is that unmanned aerial vehicles are being widely used in agriculture, forestry, information and communication, cinema, and entertainment.

 According to current regulations, only people over 18 years old have full civil capacity.
 However, Decree No. 36/2008 on the management of unmanned aircraft and ultralight aircraft does not have specific regulations on the age and qualifications of the vehicle operators.
 Some members also said that the condition of "must have knowledge of aviation" is not clear, which may create procedures and requirements for training and certification.

-The People's Air Defense Bill will be submitted to the National Assembly for first comments at the mid-2024 session.
+The People's Air Defense Bill will be submitted to the National Assembly for its first comments at the mid-2024 session.

 Source link